VPradoB/tradesync/README.md

 # TradeSync - Real-Time Transaction Analysis Platform

 ## Description
-TradeSync is an advanced real-time financial transaction processing and analysis system.
-It leverages **CQRS, Event Sourcing, and Repository Pattern with Unit of Work** to ensure a highly scalable, auditable, and optimized system for fast queries.
+TradeSync is a specialized module for managing Stripe transactions, designed to be easily integrated into any project with minimal configuration.
+It features an optimized architecture based on CQRS, Event Sourcing, and the Repository Pattern with Unit of Work, ensuring efficient and auditable payment processing.

-This project is ideal for fintechs, auditing, and fraud detection, where each transaction must be traceable and auditable.
+This module is ideal for developers looking for a scalable and reusable solution to handle payments without dealing with the complexity of Stripe integration.

 ## Technologies Used
 - **Backend:** FastAPI (Python)